tensorzero/tensorzero/examples/ner-demonstrations/README.md

 At this point, your ClickHouse database will include inferences in a structured format along with demonstrations of the correct output (training data).
 You can now use TensorZero recipes to learn from this experience to produce better variants of the NER system.
-Since the initial performance of GPT-4o mini is not very good (I saw ~10% exact match accuracy), we'll need to use the `recipes/supervised_fine_tuning/demonstrations/openai.ipynb` notebook to fine-tune a GPT-4o mini model to achieve ~80% accuracy on the CoNLL++ dataset.
+Since the initial performance of GPT-4o mini is not very good (I saw ~10% exact match accuracy), we'll need to use the `recipes/supervised_fine_tuning/demonstrations/openai.ipynb` notebook to fine-tune a GPT-4o Mini model to achieve ~75% accuracy on the CoNLL++ dataset.
 At the conclusion of that notebook you should see a few blocks to add to `tensorzero.toml` to update the system to use the new model and the corresponding variant.
 Even with ~100 examples, we see a significant improvement in performance over the base model.
 You can experiment with other recipes,models, prompts you think might be better, or combinations thereof by editing the configuration.